Skip to main content

 Example number line where learners place actions from Clint Eastwood's character, Ugly (from The Good, the Bad, and the Ugly) on a scale of -10 (really bad) to +10 (really good).

-How do I create a Number line task?
+How to create a number line task

 All tasks load with an example task to give an idea of what each field is for.
 To add your own task details, you can type over the existing content in the fields or select Clear task content, to start completely fresh.